kataw/kataw/test/__snapshot__/parser/declarations/class/invalid-class-field-super.md

     "text": "class C { aaa = super.bbb };\n\nclass C { aaa = () => super.bbb };\n\nclass C { aaa = () => () => super.bbb };\n\nclass C { [super.bbb] = 0 };\n",
     "fileName": "__root__",
     "flags": 0,
-    "diagnostics": [
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 73,
-            "error": "'super' can only be referenced in members of derived classes or object literal expressions", "start": 21,
-            "end": 22
-        },
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 73,
-            "error": "'super' can only be referenced in members of derived classes or object literal expressions", "start": 57,
-            "end": 58
-        },
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 73,
-            "error": "'super' can only be referenced in members of derived classes or object literal expressions", "start": 99,
-            "end": 100
-        },
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 73,
-            "error": "'super' can only be referenced in members of derived classes or object literal expressions", "start": 124,
-            "end": 125
-        }
-    ],
     "start": 0,
     "end": 137
 }